 OSHA requires companies to record work-related incidents if they involve medical treatment beyond first aid.
-Knowing the difference between first aid and medical treatment beyond first aid will help you improve the accuracy of your OSHA logs and reduce over-reporting.
+You do NOT have to record the injury in your OSHA 300 form if you only administer first aid.
+As such, knowing the difference between first aid and medical treatment beyond first aid will help you improve the accuracy of your OSHA logs and reduce over-reporting.

-IndustrySafe Safety Management Software can automatically determine if an incident should be recorded on your recordkeeping logs.
+Software such as IndustrySafe Safety Management Software can ease the burden of debating medical treatment or first aid by automatically determining if an incident should be recorded on your recordkeeping logs.
 To learn more about our OSHA recordkeeping software, visit our website.